CasKei/StudyVault/Term4/ISP/Notes/Chap 1 - Intro to computers, programs and Java.md

 Full-featured, general-purpose.

 The WWW is an electronic info repository accessible on the Internet.
-Java is attractive as Java programs canrun from a web browser, called applets.
+Java is attractive as Java programs can run from a web browser, called applets.

 Today you can create rich Internet Applications (RIA)..
 ## 1.6 The Java Language Specification, API, JDK, and IDE.